pancsta/asyncmachine-go/FAQ.md

 ## Is asyncmachine single-threaded?

-The queue executes on the thread which caused the mutation, while handlers execute serialy in separate goroutines each.
+The queue executes on the thread which caused the mutation, until fully drained.
+The handlers execute serially in separate goroutines each.
 Each handler usually forks another goroutine to unblock the next handler.
 The amount of active goroutines can be limited with `amhelp.Pool` (`errgroup`) per a state, machine, or both.
 It's a form of structured concurrency.

 ## What should be a "state"?